Table of Contents

 Important factors need to be consider in designing Bioreactors

-- Contrary to isolated enzymes and chemicals, the mo’s adjust the structure and function of their enzymes in response to process conditions, and thus the their productivity and selectivity can alter.
-The microorganisms are susceptible to mutations, which can occur under low conditions in the biological world.
+- Microorganism Characteristics: Unlike isolated enzymes and chemicals, microorganisms can adjust the structure and function of their enzymes in response to process conditions.
+This adaptability can impact their productivity and selectivity.
+Additionally, microorganisms are susceptible to mutations, which can occur under certain conditions, necessitating careful design considerations.

-- Microorganisms are usually vulnerable to high shear stress, as well as chemical and thermal influences.
+- Environmental Influences: Microorganisms are often vulnerable to high shear stress, as well as chemical and thermal influences.
+Designing bioreactors that minimize these stresses and provide a stable and controlled environment is crucial for maintaining optimal microbial activity.

 A good fermenter must have the following features: Heat and oxygen transfer settings Sterilization processes and foam control, a fast and thorough cleaning system A proper monitoring and control system.